OpenHantek/OpenHantek6022/README.md

 [12]: https://github.com/probot/dco/blob/master/README.md
 [13]: http://llvm.org/docs/CodingStandards.html
 [14]: https://help.github.com/articles/using-pull-requests

+## Donate
+If you really enjoy this project and would like to donate, please give it to the [Free Software Foundation](https://www.fsf.org/).
+Without the FSF, we wouldn't have this [free software](https://www.gnu.org/philosophy/free-sw.html) that we can use today.

 ## Other DSO open source software
 * [Firmware used by OpenHantek and python bindings for 6022BE/BL](https://github.com/Ho-Ro/Hantek6022API)